 Tommy Bolt had a reputation for losing his temper on the golf course.
 One of his famous quotes is: “If you are going to throw a club, it is important to throw it ahead of you, down the fairway, so you don’t have to waste energy going back to pick it up.”
 Another is “Never break your putter and your driver in the same round or you’re dead.”
 Yet another Bolt anecdote: During one tournament, Tommy lipped out six consecutive putts.
 “Why don’t you come down here,” he shouted, shaking his fist at the sky, “and fight like a man!”

 We find two books written by “Terrible Tommy”: How to Keep Your Temper on the Golf Course (1969) and The Whole Truth: Inside Big-Time, Big-Money Golf (1971).
 How he ended up in Minnesota is a mystery, as he’s from Oklahoma.

 On June 3, 1963, James W. Anderson was approved to open a mini-golf course and driving range at 3815 Wooddale, on the east side of Highway 100.
 The Park Golf Center and Miniature Golf operated until expansion of Highway 100 took the land in 1967.

 The land at 3891/95 Wooddale, on the east side of Highway 100, was owned by Nick Phillips, who owned Lilac Way Shopping Center.
 In 1955, Pat Sawyer received a one-year permit to operate a driving range.
 On October 3, 1955, the City Council approved the placing of a Post Office where the driving range was.
 The Post Office opened in March 1956.

-Mr. Edey ran a mini-golf operation at Huntington and Lake in 1948.
+Mr. Edey ran a mini-golf operation at Huntington and Lake Street in 1948.

-Hugh McElroy Co. ran a mini-golf course on the north side of Excelsior at Princeton (about where Bally’s is), also in 1948.
+Hugh McElroy Co. ran a mini-golf course on the north side of Excelsior at Princeton, also in 1948.